-Year Year Ended December 31,
+Year Ended l December 31 l,

-(in thousands) 201 7 2016
+2 017 2016

-(unaudited d)
+thousands) (una udited)

-Revenue \$ 3 86,677 \$ 336,634
+venue \$ 386,677 \$ 336,634

-Net income 55,070 41,805
+ncome 55,070 41,805

-The unaudited pro forma net income for the year ended December 31, 2017 excludes transaction costs of approximately \$1.9 million and includes the increase in estimated depreciation expense of approximately \$0.9 million and the increase in estimated amortization expense of approximately \$3.0 million.
-The unaudited pro forma net income for the year ended December 31, 2016 includes the impact of new stock options and restricted stock units granted to employees of approximately \$0.2 million in connection with the acquisition, an increase in estimated depreciation expense of approximately \$0.6 million and the increase in estimated amortization expense of approximately \$0.6 million.
-The proforma net income for the years ended December 31, 2017 and 2016 include the related tax effects of the adjustments.
-The proforma information has been prepared for comparative purposes only and includes certain adjustments, as noted above.
-The adjustments are estimates and actual amounts may differ materially from these estimates.
+The unaudited pro forma net income for the year ended December 31, 2017 excludes transaction costs of approximately \$1.9 million and includes the increase in estimated depreciation expense of approximately \$0.9 million and the increase in estimated amortization expense of approximately \$0.2 million.
+The unaudited pro forma net income for the year ended December 31, 2016 includes the impact of new stock options and restricted stock units granted to employees of approximately \$0.2 million in connection with the acquisition, an increase in estimated depreciation expense of approximately \$0.6 million and the increase in estimated amortization expense of approximately \$3.1 million.
+The pro forma net income for the years ended December 31, 2017 and 2016 include the related tax effects of the adjustments.
+The pro forma information has been prepared for comparative purposes only and includes certain adjustments, as noted above.
+The adjustments are estimates based on currently available information and actual amounts may differ materially from these estimates.
 They do not reflect the effect of costs or synergies that would have been expected to result from the integration of the RAPID acquisition.
 The pro forma information does not purport to be indicative of the results of operations that actually would have resulted had the RAPID acquisition occurred on January 1, 2016.
 The Company's 2017 Consolidated Statements of Comprehensive Income include \$3.6 million of revenue and \$0.7 million of net loss related to RAPID.
 The net loss was primarily driven by \$1.1 million of bonus payments to RAPID employees as a result of the acquisition.